Neoclassical compound

-Neoclassical compounds are compound words composed from combining forms (which act as affixes or stems) derived from classical Latin or ancient Greek roots.
-New Latin comprises many such words and is a substantial component of the technical and scientific lexicon of English and other languages, via international scientific vocabulary (ISV).
-For example, bio- combines with -graphy to form biography ("life" + "writing/recording").
+Neoclassical compounds are compound words composed from combining forms (which act as affixes or stems) derived from classical languages (classical Latin or ancient Greek) roots.
+Neo-Latin comprises many such words and is a substantial component of the technical and scientific lexicon of English and other languages, via international scientific vocabulary (ISV).
+For example, Greek bio- combines with -graphy to form biography ("life" + "writing/recording").

 Source of international technical vocabulary

 Neoclassical compounds represent a significant source of Neo-Latin vocabulary.
 Moreover, since these words are composed from classical languages whose prestige is or was respected throughout the Western European culture, these words typically appear in many different languages.
 Their widespread use makes technical writing generally accessible to readers who may only have a smattering of the language in which it appears.

 Not all European languages have been equally receptive to neoclassical technical compounds.
 German and Russian, for instance, have historically attempted to create their own technical vocabularies from native elements.
 Usually, these creations are German and Russian calques on the international vocabulary, such as Wasserstoff and "водород" (vodoród) for hydrogen.
 Like any exercise in language prescription, this endeavour has been only partially successful, so while official German may still speak of a Fernsprecher, public telephones will be labelled with the internationally recognized Telefon.